morq000/Solidity_tasks/README.md

 # Solidity coursework
-These tasks were coded during the course "Smart contract programming in Solidity language during October/November 2021".
+These tasks were completed during the course "Smart contract programming in Solidity language during October/November 2021".

 ## Project list